gocd/docs.go.cd/gocd_on_kubernetes/designing_a_cd_pipeline/creating_a_build_pipeline.md

   ![](../../resources/images/gocd-helm-chart/docker_push.png)

-3. This is what the `Tasks` under the `build_and_publish_image` stage should look like once you finish this configuration
+4. This is what the `Tasks` under the `build_and_publish_image` job should look like once you finish this configuration

   ![](../../resources/images/gocd-helm-chart/build_and_publish_image_tasks.png)

 ## Associate job with the elastic profile

-Before you can run the pipeline, you’ll need to make sure you have [created an elastic profile](elastic_profiles.md) and associated it with the job to be executed.
-You can do so on the `Job Settings` tab of a job.
+Before you can run the pipeline, you’ll need to associate an elastic profile ID with the job to be executed.
+For this, you must have [elastic profiles added](elastic_profiles.md).

-In our example of building a pipeline for GoCD on Kubernetes, we're going to set the elastic profile for the `build_and_publish_image` job.
+In this example, we're going to set the elastic profile for the `build_and_publish_image` job.
+To do this, go to the `Job Settings` tab of the specific job.

+*Tip: Use the tree on the left to navigate to the job `build_and_publish_image`.
+Once you're here, you can associate the profile ID under the Job Settings tab.*

 Once you’ve associated the job to the profile, you’re ready to run the pipeline.

   ![](../../resources/images/gocd-helm-chart/associate_job_with_profile.png)